srinivasaraojyothi/pythonseleniumframework/readme.md

 8. gitmodules

 features, pages, stepdefs folders has sample scripts as examples to follow.

+features : this folder is to keep all the features files. subfolder structure is allowed.
+pages: page objects of each page of AUT. subfolder structure is allowed. stepdefs : actual tests folder.
 ## conftest.py

 This file handles the following actions: